DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

     };
 ```

-Then register the identity resources in *IdentityServer\HostingExtensions.cs*:
+Then register the identity resources in *IdentityServer/HostingExtensions.cs*:

 ```cs
 builder.Services.AddIdentityServer()